 For the battlefield or for surviving in the forest, no other knife is more indispensable than the ESEE 5P Survival, Escape, Evasion Knife.
 This knife is great when one is out camping and it is far more durable than the average Swiss knife.
 It is also a must-have for military men during training and out in combat, especially when resources are scarce.
 Manufactured by Randall’s Adventure and Training, the ESEE 5P is one of the ultimate tools in survival.

 About Randall’s Adventure and Training

 Since 1997, Randall’s Adventure and Training has designed and manufactured affordable and no-nonsense gear and field knives particularly for backpackers, adventurers, law enforcement, and military personnel.
-The company is the sole knife maker that employs full-time adventurers and trainers especially tasked for testing and developing products and training, which work in remote and secluded wilderness environments.
+The company is the sole knife maker that employs full-time adventurers and trainers especially tasked with testing and developing products and training, which work in remote and secluded wilderness environments.

-Another review states that the ESEE-5 knife can cut through tree bark with relative ease.
+Another review states that the ESEE 5P knife can cut through tree bark with relative ease.
 The only thing that one has to be careful with, though, is handling the canvas micarta handle.
 The material would surely graze the skin with prolonged use on the first few camping and survival trips.

 Conclusion (with rating)

 Based on the collated reviews, this reviewer would give the ESEE 5P a generous 8.5/10 rating.
 This is due to the micarta handle roughing up one’s skin.
 However, the handle is only an issue in the beginning.
 The user would get used to the handle after several uses.
 In all, the ESEE 5P knife is a reliable partner when one is out in the woods.[schema type=”review” rev_name=”ESEE 5″ author=”Roger B. Blackburn” user_review=”8.5″ min_review=”0″ max_review=”10″ ]